 Urban blight is a term used to describe the decline of cities or neighborhoods.
 It happens when buildings, roads, and other infrastructure become old and run-down, or when people move away and businesses shut down.
 This can make an area look abandoned or unsafe, which can create problems for the people who live there.
 Urban blight can also attract crime and make it hard for people to find good places to live, work, or visit.
 To prevent urban blight, cities and communities may take steps like fixing up old buildings, creating new businesses and public spaces, and making sure that people feel safe and welcome in their neighborhoods.

 Examples of Blight Include:

-Did you know that your grass should be no higher than 15 inches over most of your property?
+- Overgrown Grass: Did you know that your grass should be no higher than 15 inches over most of your property or gone to seed?
 Please keep your yard maintained.
 Remember, knee high is too high.
-Use the Bridgeport 311 mobile application to report a property with overgrown grass higher than 15 inches.

-Vacant and abandoned properties have negative spillover effects that impact neighboring properties and, when concentrated, entire communities and even cities.
-Research links foreclosed, vacant, and abandoned properties with reduced property values, increased crime, increased risk to public health and welfare, and increased costs for municipal governments.
+- Abandoned, Unsightly Homes, Buildings & Properties: Vacant and abandoned properties have negative spillover effects that impact neighboring properties and, when concentrated, entire communities and even cities.
+Property with missing or boarded windows and doors, broken glass, fire damage, crumbling stone or brick, inadequate maintenance of siding and paint, and all other evidence of deterioration cause reduced property values, increased crime, increased risk to public health and welfare, and increased costs for municipal governments.

 999 Broad Street